msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 #### Tips and tricks

+Leverage these tips and tricks to enhance delivery and ensure participants gain the most from the training:

 - Stick to the demonstration, content, and lab materials to ensure a consistent delivery and alignment to Microsoft standards.
 - Research frequently asked questions for Azure AI services to have answers readily available.
 - Summarize key learnings at regular intervals.